 Form III to Upper IV (Key Stage 3) and Lower V to Upper V (Key Stage 4)

-In Forms III to Upper V of the Senior School the girls are taught in three sets, based on ability.
+In Forms III to Upper V of the Senior School the girls are taught in three (or occasionally four) sets, based on ability.
 The schemes of work are structured in such a way as to allow for movement between sets.

-In Forms III to Upper IV, we follow the Mathematics Enhancement Programme devised by CIMT at the University of Plymouth.
+In Forms III to Lower IV, we follow the Mathematics Enhancement Programme devised by CIMT at the University of Plymouth.
 Broadly speaking, the material covered is a preparation for the GCSE syllabus.

-In the summer term of Upper IV, the girls start the GCSE syllabus.
 All our girls sit the Edexcel GCSE examination at the end of Upper V. We believe that the non-calculator element of this exam is important in encouraging the continued use of mental arithmetic.
-Almost all our girls sit the Higher Level exam.

 Exam Board: Edexcel